yonasstephen/ratelimiter/README.md

 ## Supported Algorithm
 ### Fixed Window
 This is the simplest algorithm for rate limiting.
 It divides the time into fixed window.
-For example a rate of 5 per minute gives us the following time windows:
+For example a rate of 5 per 12 minutes gives us the following time windows:
 1. hh:00 - hh:11
 2. hh:12 - hh:23
 3. hh:24 - hh:35